Flu Vaccination appointments are now available¬ – speak to one of our Receptionists or you can book online.

 It’s safe to have the flu vaccine at any stage of pregnancy from conception onwards.
-The vaccine doesn’t carry any risks for you or your baby.
-Talk to your GP or midwife if you are unsure about the vaccination.
+Talk to your GP, midwife or pharmacist¬ if you want more information.

-- chronic (long-term) respiratory diseases, such as asthma (which requires an inhaled or tablet steroid treatment, or has led to hospital admission in the past), chronic obstructive pulmonary disease (COPD), or bronchitis
+- chronic (long-term) respiratory diseases, such as asthma¬ (which requires an¬ inhaled or tablet steroid treatment, or has led to hospital admission in the past), chronic obstructive pulmonary disease (COPD), emphysema or bronchitis

 - chronic heart disease, such as heart failure